datastaxdevs/workshop-streaming-game/README.md

 </details>

 Anything your player does is sent to the API through a WebSocket in the form of an "update message";
-from there, it is published to the Astra Streaming topic.
+from there, it is published to the Astra Streaming topic (and persisted to the database).
 The API will then pick up the update and broadcast to all players, whose client will process it, eventually leading to a refresh of the game status on the front-end.
 All this happens in a near-real-time fashion at every action by every player.